AlonCang/Local/DarkestDark/Daily Report.md

 	- This would not be possible without your teachings sensei.
 Arigato UwU

 2. Automation Course:
-	- I id another lesson.
+	- I did another lesson.
 	- It as a drill about passing arrays to methods.
 	- Simple enough.